cyber-meow/anime_screenshot_pipeline/README.md

 - [x] Ref directory hierarchy and Character class to account for different appearances of the same character [2023.11.28]
 - [ ] Do not crop images that are already cropped before unless otherwise specified
 - [ ] Prepare HCP with multiple datasets
-- [ ] Arguments to optionally remove character combinations with too few images
+- [ ] Arguments to optionally remove subfolders with too few images
 - [ ] Replace ffmpeg command by built-in python functions
-- [ ] Compute repeat based on metadata and trainer-dependent folder organization in the same script
 - [ ] Improved tag pruning (with tag tree?)

 ### Advanced